God's Wrath was Satisfied

 Marry Your Best Friend

 Teenage life is full of dreams.
 One of the things that fill the mind of a teenager is career prospects.
 Young people dream of special careers.
-You never find any one adolescent hoping to become a garden boy or a plumber.
+It is rare to find any adolescent hoping for the lowest jobs in society.
 They point out celebrities.
-“I want to be like that one,” they say.
+"I want to be like that one," they say.
 Another interesting topic of discussion during this phase of life is marriage.
 What kind of a lady will I marry?
 What will she look like?
 Will the man who marries me cook for me?
 Will he be opening doors for me before I come out of the car or enter a room?
 We all asked these questions at some point.
-The truth is that you should not be looking for someone who will open doors for you.
-You do not need someone who will be helping you sweep the house.
-If that's what you want then hire a maid or a servant.
+The truth is that while it is good to desire someone who will do the good things for you, this must not be your main focus.
+You need to look for deeper things.
+The rest of the qualities will come as icing on the cake.
+What then should you look for in a marriage partner?
 What you need is a companion suitable for you.
 You need a best friend.

-If he is your best friend then you will agree with him at least on doctrinal grounds.
-It may not be everything but most of it.
-Amos asks a rhetoric question when he says, “Can two walk together unless they are agreed?”
+If he is your best friend, then you will agree with him at least on doctrinal grounds.
+It may not be everything, but most of it.
+Amos asks a rhetorical question when he says, "Can two walk together unless they are agreed?"
 (Amos 3:3).
 Your best friend must agree with your personality.
-Your best friend will accept your flaws and seek to help you in them.
+Your best friend will accept your flaws and seek to help you with them.
 Your best friend should be friends with someone greater and special.
 He should be friends with Jesus.
 Marry your best friend.

 My Idol Pastor